 Firstly, it’s worth saying that there are no absolutely similar oil grades.
 Even grades that are included in Brent or WTI have a different structure.

-Brent is low-sulfur oil of light type.
+Brent is low-sulfur oil of a light type.
 WTI is a denser oil grade.
-The quality of WTI is higher than Brent’s one.
+The quality of WTI is higher than the Brent’s one.